The Clear Edge

 • Minimum cash threshold preventing panic decisions

-The Monthly Cash Flow Reality provides the framework and diagnostic process.
-This guide provides the exact implementation protocol.
+The Monthly Cash Flow Reality gives you the framework and diagnostic process, and this guide walks you through the exact steps to implement it.

-If you can’t confidently answer “How much cash will I have in 8 weeks?” or you’re checking balance before major expenses or you delay hiring despite revenue growth—you need this system today.
+If you can’t clearly answer “How much cash will I have in 8 weeks?”, if you are checking the balance before major expenses, or if you delay hiring even though revenue is growing, this is the point where you need this system in place.

 Warning signs you need this now: